 Campus principals and instructional staff will oversee the daily implementation of all TTIPS activities with the guidance of the TTIPS Director.
 He or she will regularly monitor the progress of the campus's 90-Day Action Plans, will provide feedback to principals when needed or as requested, will respond promptly for principal requests for assistance, will hold regularly scheduled meetings with principals, will assist principals in problem solving.
 He or she will serve as a liaison between the District and the Texas Transformation Project representatives and will provide a direct line of communication to the superintendent.
 These are the roles and responsibilities of the District Director, as articulated by TEA.

-For TEA Use Only

-Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mall/FAX on of TEA.
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on by dard Application System (SAS)